Hogar » Teoría de la capa límite (fluidos)

 • Ludwig Prandtl

-The boundary layer is the thin layer of fluid in the immediate vicinity of a bounding surface where the effects of viscosity are significant.
+The boundary layer is the thin layer of fluid in the immediate vicinity of a bounding surface where the effects of viscosidad are significant.
 Introduced by Ludwig Prandtl, this concept simplifies fluid dynamics problems by dividing the flow into two regions: the thin boundary layer where viscosity dominates and the outer region where inviscid flow theory can be applied.

 Ludwig Prandtl’s boundary layer theory was a monumental breakthrough that reconciled theoretical fluid dynamics with experimental results.
 Before 1904, theory based on inviscid flow (like d’Alembert’s paradox) incorrectly predicted zero drag for objects moving through a fluid, a clear contradiction of reality.
 Prandtl proposed that the effects of fluid friction (viscosity), while negligible in the bulk of the flow, are critically important in a very thin layer adjacent to the object’s surface.
 This is the boundary layer.